avanzosc/odoo-addons/account_move_partner_sequence/README.rst

 Account Move Partner Sequence
 =============================

+* New field in contacts to assign the invoice sequence.
-In supplier invoices, if the supplier has a sequence assigned to him, the next corresponding sequence will be written in the invoice reference field when confirming it.
+* In supplier invoices, a button to assign the next corresponding sequence of the contact to the invoice reference.

 ===========